devopshimanshu/documentation/Prometheus/prometheusGrafanaInstallation.md

 # Prometheus & Grafana Installation Steps
-This installtion is done by using helm package.
+This installtion is propogated by helm package.

 ## Step 1: Add Repo
 ```